minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 ### How to flash from improved Hiveon ASIC firmware?
 The improved firmware can be updated ONLY to another improved Hiveon firmware, via ASIC’s web interface or BTC_TOOLS.
 Third-party or official firmware can’t be installed in this way.
 However, you can use the `rm -rf /etc/bitmain-pub.pem` command — send it to your ASICs via the Hive web.
 It will temporarily delete the certificate, but you can reboot your ASIC to bring it back.
 After this, you will be able to move to any firmware via the firmware update menu (in the Hive web).
 It will be possible to choose the firmware from the list or to use the URL.

+### How to identify if I have improved firmware?
+First of all, you can try to flash.
+Secondly - launch `ls /etc/bitmain-pub.pem`.
+If there is a file, the firmware is improved.

 ### After the firmware I can’t get into the ASIC interface, what should I do?
 Here is the list of default logins and passwords: